 Bell Hooks Taught Us To Both Practice And Preach Radical Love.
 In her landmark text All About Love: New Visions, she writes: “There can be no love without justice…abuse and neglect negate love.
 Care and affirmation, the opposite of abuse and humiliation, are the foundation of love.
 It is a testimony to the failure of loving practice that abuse is happening in the first place.”

 Radical love also talks about unloving as liberation.
 It empathizes with letting go of your lover and still caring for them or choosing not to.
-It acknowledges the hurt of heartbreak but also acknowledges the reality and legitimacy of the joy in that one time and place where you held your lover's hand or kissed while feeling love at your bones.
+It acknowledges the hurt of heartbreak but also acknowledges the reality and legitimacy of the joy in that one time and place where you held your lover's hand or kissed while feeling love in your bones.
 Endings don't take away the stories from your life.
 When we learn how love is abundant and not a scarce resource we were made to believe while growing up, it heals attachment wounding.

 The thing is queer people have historically embraced radicality in their relationships.
-Be it the uncertainty(read marriage), collective community love, and solidarity, showing the world love can exist in the most un-nurturing ecosystems—yet blooms, blossoms— queer love shows possibilities, joy, impulsivity.
+Be it the uncertainty (read marriage), collective community love, and solidarity, showing the world love can exist in the most un-nurturing ecosystems—yet blooms, blossoms—queer love shows possibilities, joy, impulsivity.
 It isn’t afraid of kissing strangers, having sex in closed cars, or under open skies.
 It doesn’t teach risk only lends to the threat but also affirms how risk can take you to the la-la land of joy.

 Our histories and realities are often erased through mainstream appropriation that constantly tries to civilize us and our desires, and put us in the same framework for their easy comprehension of our lives.
 It makes us insecure about our desires and relationships.
 It perpetuates the same casteist, classist, and ableist conditioning in love and desire that their institutions are built on, and to a larger extent, they have succeeded.
 When we only celebrate queer stories of years of togetherness, marriage, reels of cis-dominant caste couples, monogamy, and nothing else, imagine all the other real and legit stories we miss out on while all we try to prove just how marriageable we all are or are capable of becoming.
 This is not to say marriage can’t be the aspiration, but how and who is shaping our aspirations about love anyway?

-Thinking about love so much, it seems to be brainy at times- an intellectual accomplishment.
+Thinking about love so much, it seems to be brainy at times - an intellectual accomplishment.
 It's difficult to always track your feelings, spending enormous time inside your mind retrospecting if we are falling prey to the dominant script of love, it's tiring.
 Especially the days when even with all this aspiration of radical love, I end up aspiring love in the same old heteronormative way that leads to hurt and it feels fucking more profound than stupid love and the pain doesn't at all feel worth the pleasure.
 I feel guilty for my failure to practice what I idealize.

 Blog posts